 Tickled by the idea?

-Various training academies right across the UK offer a range of mermaiding courses.
-Here are a few to check out if you want to make money as a mermaid.
+Various training academies across the UK offer a range of courses.
+Check out the below to make money as a mermaid.

 Mayim Mermaid Academy, Bournemouth

-Founded by Michelle Forsbrey (known as MerShell in the mermaiding world) in 2015, the Mayin Mermaid Academy has been making waves, receiving stellar reviews in various publications over the past few months.
+Founded by Michelle Forsbrey, known as MerShell in the mermaiding world, the Mayin Mermaid Academy has been making waves, receiving stellar reviews in various publications since 2015.

 Forsbrey and her team offer four different courses, starting with mermaiding basics during Level 1 and progressing a five-day intensive Level 5 in partnership with The International Mermaid Swimming Instructors Association (IMSIA).

-Although Level 1 is open to absolute beginners of all ages, the more advanced courses generally require participants to have a swimming instructor qualification and as well as a valid safeguard certificate.
+Although Level 1 is open to absolute beginners of all ages, the more advanced courses generally require participants to have a swimming instructor qualification, as well as a valid safeguard certificate.

 While the prices for classes depend greatly on the size of the group and the quality of the pool being used, you can expect to pay about £80 per person for two-person classes, and £100 per person for one-on-one sessions.

-Find out more by visiting the Mayim Mermaid Academy website.
+Find out more on the Mayim Mermaid Academy website.

 Freedive UK, Newquay

-Freedive UK was the very first school to introduce mermaid courses in the UK and remains a trusted name among dedicated mer-people.
+Freedive UK was the very first school to introduce mermaid courses in the UK.
+It remains a trusted name among dedicated mer-people.

 The courses revolve around becoming comfortable underwater in a professional mermaid tail and fin.

-Depending on which level you sign up for, students will learn the arts of graceful movement, swimming with their eyes open and generally just looking as beautiful as possible, despite the various discomforts.
+Depending on the level you sign up for, students will learn the arts of graceful movement, swimming with their eyes open and generally just looking as beautiful as possible, despite the various discomforts.